rackerlabs/support-how-to/content/general/lon7-global-switch-data-center-migration-faq-for-colocation-customers.md

 with you to schedule the change.
 If not, you must work with your telco provider and Rackspace to understand the options for relocating the line.
 The data center you are moving to and your provider determine the options available to you.
+If you are relocating to the adjacent suite, this might just require a new cross connect.
+However, a move to a different data center might require a new line.
 Because lead times for new leased lines are significant, we advise you to reach out to your provider at your earliest convenience to understand the options.

 #### Where is LON5 located?